Santa Barbara County

 SLO County sits just north of Santa Maria and shares the same BBQ DNA.
 The tri tip tradition runs strong here, especially in the smaller ranch towns.

 A Cal Poly staple.
 Firestone grills their tri tip over red oak and serves it on a French roll with their house BBQ sauce.
-The tri tip sandwich is the signature item and it’s one of the best values in town.
+They don't smoke it, but the tri tip is tender and the sandwich is one of the best values in town.
 Expect a line.

 Known for burgers, but the tri tip plate is the real move.
 Grilled over oak with beans and salsa.
 Casual, affordable, and consistent.